Wolf3s/xbmc4xbox-python/python/Doc/library/email.rst

   *Note that the version 3 names will continue to work until Python 2.6*.

-* The :mod:`email.mime.application` module was added, which contains the :class:`~email.mime.application.MIMEApplication` class.
+* The :mod:`email.mime.application` module was added, which contains the :class:`MIMEApplication` class.

 * Methods that were deprecated in version 3 have been removed.
 These include :meth:`Generator.__call__`, :meth:`Message.get_type`, :meth:`Message.get_main_type`, :meth:`Message.get_subtype`.

-* Fixes have been added for :rfc:`2231` support which can change some of the return types for :func:`Message.get_param <email.message.Message.get_param>` and friends.
+* Fixes have been added for :rfc:`2231` support which can change some of the return types for :func:`Message.get_param` and friends.
 Under some circumstances, values which used to return a 3-tuple now return simple strings (specifically, if all extended parameter segments were unencoded, there is no language and charset designation expected, so the return type is now a simple